Kevin Lacz

 Kevin "Dauber" Lacz (born December 26, 1981) is a United States Navy SEAL veteran who served two tours in the Iraq War.
 His platoon's 2006 deployment to Ramadi has been discussed in several books, including Dick Couch's The Sheriff of Ramadi, Jim DeFelice's Code Name: Johnny Walker, Jocko Willink and Leif Babin's Extreme Ownership: How U.S. Navy Seals Lead and Win and Chris Kyle's New York Times best-selling autobiography, American Sniper.
 Lacz's presence in the book led to his involvement in the production of and eventual casting in the Clint Eastwood-directed Oscar-winning biopic of the same name (starring Bradley Cooper).
+He is currently facing charges for capturing and tying up an American Alligator from a full-fenced pond, taking it back to his house, and killing it by drilling a power drill through its skull.

 Early life

 Lacz was born in Meriden, Connecticut, where he lived until the age of 12, at which point he moved to Middlefield, Connecticut.
 He attended Xavier High School in Middletown, Connecticut, an all-male private Catholic school, graduating in 2000.
 He enrolled at James Madison University in 2000 to pursue a career in medicine.